lxfhfut/TrajNet/README.md

 Parameters:
 - `--root_dir`: Directory containing frames of videos to be evaluated
-- `--model_path`: Path to trained model checkpoint.
-All model checkpoints will be used if it is a directory.
+- `--model_path`: Path to trained model checkpoint(s).
+All model checkpoints in the directory will be used if it is specified to a directory.
 - `--save_dir`: Directory to save evaluation results (default: ./results)
 - `--segmenter`: Cellpose model for segmentation (default: cyto_retrained)
 - `--batch_size`: Evaluation batch size (default: 4)